vmware-archive/kubeless-website/docs/examples.md

 ## HTTP triggered functions

-Here is a toy function:
+Below is a toy function, save it in a file called `test.py`:

 ```python
 def foobar(request):